asweigart/PythonStdioGames/README.md

 INSTALL: `pip install gamesbyexample`

+(Use `pip3` on macOS and Linux.
+Also try `pip install --user gamesbyexample` if you get permission errors.)

 RUN LAUNCHER: `python -m gamesbyexample`

 A collection of games (with source code) to use for example programming lessons.
 Written in Python 3.
 Click on the **src** folder to view all of the programs.